“There’s been an accident.”

 Unlike previous eras, when companies could only respond to incidents after they happened, technology now makes it possible to monitor driver behavior and respond proactively.

 For example, with Samsara, when a harsh braking incident takes place, an incident alert appears on the dashboard, giving fleet managers instant updates and insight into what happened.
-By viewing the safety report, fleet managers can identify their safest and riskiest drivers and provide immediate coaching to employees who need assistance.
+By viewing the safety report, fleet managers can identify their safest and riskiest drivers and provide immediate driver training to employees who need assistance.

-2. Training and Coaching
+2. Driver Training

 Regular coaching is critical to building a culture that encourages safe driving.
 These ongoing training sessions can take a number of forms - from behind-the-wheel activities to broad seminars to in-person feedback - but the most effective fleet safety programs offer tailored feedback and initiatives to drivers based on their experience, performance, and learning style.

 New technologies are making it easier to personalize coaching.
 Hosting one-on-one sessions to review dash camera “game footage” from risky driving incidents is one of the best ways of providing tailored feedback based on individual performance.
-Since everything is on the record, these conversations can focus on specific improvements, rather than whether or not wrongdoing took place.
+Since everything is on the record, these conversations or training programs can focus on specific improvements, rather than whether or not wrongdoing took place.
 Fleet managers can also provide feedback to drivers on the road with in-cab voice coaching.

 Having the footage on hand helps save you money.
 The average cost of an accident without an injury is $16,500, which rapidly climbs to $74,000 if there is an injury.
 With video evidence, you can keep insurance, legal, and claim costs down.